KennyVilella/soil_dynamics_cpp/docs/relax.rst

 The third step is the actual relaxation, which occurs only if the soil cell is determined to be unstable based on the status code obtained in the previous step.
 The relaxation process follows the specific instructions defined by the status code.
-The relaxation techniques for terrain relaxation and bucket soil relaxation will be explained separately in the following sections.
+The relaxation techniques for terrain relaxation and body soil relaxation will be explained separately in the following sections.

 It is worth noting that the second and third steps could potentially be merged.
 However, separating these two steps improves code testability and maintainability.